tangle-network/protocol-solidity/README.md

 Great!
 Now your Rust environment is ready! 🚀🚀

+Lastly, you need to install [DVC](https://dvc.org/) for fetching large ZK files.

 **Note:** You may need additional dependencies, checkout [substrate.io](https://docs.substrate.io/main-docs/install/) for more information.

 ### Generating Fixtures Prerequisites